NoraCodes/nora.codes/content/post/deletefacebook_centralization_and_fasta.md

 1. Use other decentralized software.
 E-mail, for instance, is better than Facebook Messenger, even if you use GMail or Yahoo!
 Mail or another large e-mail provider, because there is the _option_ to move to another.

+1. Share this post.
+Share it on Facebook and Twitter and Instagram and _everywhere_.
+Or write your own and share that.
+Make it resonate.

 Together, we can build an internet that's not just safer, but more enjoyable.
 Thank you.
 Your effort and struggle are valuable.